 What Kinds of Cases Go to Carroll County Small Claims Court?

 You can always sue an individual Carroll County Small Claims Court if they live in Carroll County.
 You can always sue a company in Carroll County Small Claims Court if their business is located in Carroll County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Carroll County Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes